• Skip to primary navigation

 Internet access WiFi baby monitor hacking risk

-While the scenario above greatly reduce hacking risks as long as your router and WiFi network are secured, connecting your baby monitor to an internet service is a very different story.
+While the scenario above greatly reduces hacking risks, as long as your router and WiFi network are secured, connecting your baby monitor to an internet service is a very different story.

 Some webcams allow you to access the audio and video feed even when you’re not at home.
 In order to achieve that, they stream the video over the internet.
 This opens the door to hackers cracking your password or compromising the manufacturer’s website.